primer/octicons/CONTRIBUTING.md

 git push
 ```

-### 6. Create a pull request
+### 7. Create a pull request

 Use GitHub to [create a pull request](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request) for your branch.
 In your pull request description, be sure to mention where the icon will be used and any relevant timeline information.

-You will be asked to create a changeset file (if you have not done before yet).
-These files are needed for the release process managed by Changesets.
-You can find more information about how to add such a file [here](https://github.com/changesets/changesets#how-do-i-get-started).

 If everything looks good, a maintainer will approve and merge the pull request when appropriate.
 After the pull request is merged, your icon will be available in the next Octicons release.

 ## Other contributions

-When contributing to Octicons outside of adding a new icon or release-dependent contribution, be sure to add the `skip-changeset` label to the pull request.
-This will allow for the pull request to skip the changeset check and have the ability to be merged into the main branch.
+When contributing to Octicons outside of adding a new icon or release-dependent contribution, you don't have to add a _Changeset_ file.

 Examples of other contributions include adding documentation or improving a GitHub Actions workflows.